PowerDNS/pdns/CONTRIBUTING.md

 information:

 * PowerDNS version
-* Where you got the software from (e.g. distribution, compiled youself)
+* Where you got the software from (e.g. distribution, compiled yourself)
 * Operating System and version
 * Steps to reproduce: How can we reproduce the issue
 * Expected behavior: what did you expect what would happen?